istanbuljs/nyc/README.md

 nyc report --reporter=lcov
 ```

-You can also view a [list of sample output of the different reporters](https://gist.github.com/d4nyll/6056ce74808d19899de50aaa92ab44a4).
+You can find examples of the output for various reporters [here](https://istanbul.js.org/docs/advanced/instrument/alternative-reporters).

 ## Excluding files